 - Interesting enough, papaya contains papain, an enzyme that can be used to tenderize meat

-- Powerful antioxidant effects come from caternoids and vitamin A and C that help with immune support
+- Powerful antioxidant effects come from carotenoids, Vitamin A and Vitamin C, which also helps with immune support

 Good Source of Fiber